Theming & Design

 Custom CSS requires the custom CSS feature on your plan.

-For advanced customization beyond the theme settings, you can write custom CSS in Settings > Styles > CSS.
-The CSS is injected after the theme styles, so your rules take precedence.
+For advanced customization beyond the theme settings, you can write custom CSS in Settings -> Styles -> CSS.
+Use this for small visual adjustments that are not covered by normal settings.

 Common use cases: